 Recursivity and Contingency, Yuk Hui

-I dedicate this website to reflect on my academic and professional experiences in relation to the digital.
+This is Ulysse Ha's (夏元熹) website, a guy working in the space of enterprise software, who's originally trained in Anthropology.
+I dedicate this website to reflect on my academic and professional experiences in relation to all things 'digital'.

 It all began with a simple anthropological heuristic: objects created by humans, in turn, re-define human existence.